sheunaluko/medik/README.md

   - To run the web application from inside the ‘medik/src/react_js/medik_web_app/’ directory run the following: ‘yarn start’ This will enable hot code reloading for the web application

+###### (3) Launching the Medik Backend Application:
+- Requires: Completed (1) above
+- Run the following: ‘./bin/launch_backend’
+  - The above file runs ‘node bin/backend.js’, which currently is a dummy file but will be updated to launch the backend services on a specified port
+  - Should print out the public IP and port for the client to connect to